pmean/build-website/text/07/SourcesOfConfusion.md

     have a memory,
 -   some of the data was presented as proportions and some of it was presented as percentages,
--   the definition of \"n\" in the P chart\--it is the denominator of the proportions rather than the number of proportions.
+-   the definition of "n" in the P chart\--it is the denominator of the proportions rather than the number of proportions.

-You can\'t expect a class like this to go perfectly, but I will try to pay closer attention to these issues the next time I teach this class.
+You can't expect a class like this to go perfectly, but I will try to pay closer attention to these issues the next time I teach this class.